Hit enter to search or ESC to close

 Investments shall be in conformity with EU legislation and with Irish law on environmental protection under the Protection of the Environment Act 2003.
 For investment requiring an environmental impact assessment under Directive 2011/92/EU the aid shall be subject to the condition that such assessment shall have been carried out and the development consent shall have been granted for the investment project concerned before the date of granting the individual aid.

-This scheme shall not apply to the following:
+This Scheme shall not apply to the following: -

-5. Loans to undertakings in difficulty
+d) Loans to undertakings in difficulty;

-8. Loans to support drainage works
+g) Loans to support drainage works

-Investments that are linked to the production on farm-level of biofuels or energy from renewable sources are permitted provided production is limited to the average annual consumption of fuel or energy of the farm.
+Investments which are linked to the production on farm-level of biofuels or energy from renewable sources are permitted provided production is limited to the average annual consumption of fuel or energy of the farm.
 Investments in installations, the primary purpose of which is energy production from biomass, shall not be eligible unless a minimum percentage of heat energy is utilised.
 Investments in connection with the production of food-based biofuels are ineligible.

-6. Maximum Amounts Payable under the Scheme
+6. Maximum Amounts payable under the Scheme

-The maximum amounts of aid that may be generated through the form of discounted interest rates on loans supporting investment under the scheme are:
+The maximum amounts of aid that may be generated through the form of discounted interest rates on loans supporting investment under the Scheme are:

-1. €500,000 per undertaking per investment project on agricultural holdings linked to primary agricultural production.
+• €600,000 per undertaking per investment project on agricultural holdings linked to primary agricultural production.

-2. €7.5 million per undertaking per investment project in connection with the processing of agricultural products and the marketing of agricultural products.
+• €7.5 million per undertaking per investment project in connection with the processing of agricultural products and the marketing of agricultural products.

 These limits shall not be circumvented by artificially splitting up an aid project.